pulsar-labs/site/content/research/lnn.md

 - **Environmental Monitoring:** Classification of environmental data, such as weather parameters collected by IoT weather balloons.
 - **Real-time Decision-Making:** Lightweight classification for on-board decision-making in IoT devices, optimizing mission objectives and resource usage.

-## Advantages over Traditional AI/CNN Models in IoT
+## Advantages over AI/CNN Models in IoT

 ### Resource Efficiency